HasseEllsater/DEVLCS/README.md

 # DEVLCS
+# Version 1.0.12
+Added region support, only able to test United States and Europe but I assume it will work for other regions to.
+Removed functions not supported today by LCS (this was functions before the self service LCS and didn't work anymore).
+Cleaned upp the UI a little and fixed some bugs i found.
 # Version 1.0.8
 This version has a fix for the missing values in the filter dialog, it will also make it possible to have individual filters on each carousell.
 The rotation increment can be set to a fixed value.